mkiminki/hectosky/README.md

 interesting sources, because it can get quite tedious, and (2) when you are comfortable with using the basic version of Hectosky and have a good feel for what "good" sky subtraction looks like.

+## License

+Copyright 2012, 2015 Megan Kiminki

+Released under the terms of the MIT license.
+See the `LICENSE` file for details.